sharathtekk/ai-launchpad/README.md

     uv sync
     ```

+    By default, uv will create a virtual environment for you in the `.venv` directory in your project root.

     This also installs the ai_launchpad project in editable mode so any changes to the codebase will be immediately reflected.

+    Read more about managing python projects with [uv](https://docs.astral.sh/uv/guides/projects/).

 4. **Copy the .env.example file to .env and add your API keys**